mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 After karaoke, Gyuna, Christian, Sam, and I weren’t sure what to do next.
 “Aubree is having a birthday party at my apartment, so I don’t want to disturb her,” Gyuna said.

 We decided that Gyuna and Christian could still chill at her apartment.
-They said that Sam and I could have our “privacy”—whatever that was supposed to mean—so I dropped off Gyuna and Christian.
+They said that Sam and I could have our “privacy,” so I dropped off Gyuna and Christian.
 I drove around for a bit before settling at one of the football parking lots.

 I knew it was important to know where exactly Sam and I stood in regard to our faith, but I was nervous.
 It eventually got brought up when we talked about the purpose of life.
 "I think it's about living in the present that's more important," he said in the middle of our discussion.
 "I think it's more comforting to not know everything that would happen after this life."